Taylor-CCB-Group/MDV/README.md

 ## Dev branch

-The 'pjt-dev' branch is currently being used for development.
+The 'dev' branch is currently being used for development.
 It is automatically deployed to https://mdv-dev.netlify.app/ when a commit is made to the branch.

 This documentation, and some aspects of how things are arranged, should be considered a work in progress.